skyalony/skyalony.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from [School of Economics, HUST](http://eco.hust.edu.cn/), major in Economic Statistics.My research interest includes labor economics, enviromental economics, development economics and coporate finance.
+I am a senior year undergraduate student from the [School of Economics, HUST](http://eco.hust.edu.cn/), where I major in Economic Statistics.
+I will be commencing my graduate studies at RUC.
+My research interests include labor economics, environmental economics, development economics, and corporate governance.
+I also have an occasional interest in statistics, particularly in areas related to causal inference questions.

 you can find my CV here:[zhiqi's Curriculum Vitae](.../assets/Curriculum_Vitae.pdf)

+| “If you wish to make an apple pie from scratch, you must first invent the universe”